cdaf/windows/automation/Readme.md

 Deploy (many)
 --------------
-Default task definitions, these can be overridden using deployScriptOverride= in properties file
+Default task definitions, these can be overridden using deployScriptOverride or deployTaskOverride in properties file

 	tasksRunLocal.tsk
 	tasksRunRemote.tsk